By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 When I started in this profession, I was surprised to see relatively few men in the classes with me.
-There were few men counselors and few men in treatment.
-The few men who did come to see a counselor were referred to treatment by a judge, parole or probation.
+There were few men counselors and very few men in treatment.
+The few men who did come to see a counselor were referred to treatment by a judge, parole, or probation.

 This situation is changing and for good reason.
 Men are learning that to acknowledge feelings is not a sign of failure.
 To seek consultation for struggles with life’s problems is not weakness but wisdom.

 More men than ever before are assuming the role of primary custodians of their children.
 They are moving into the areas of childrearing that once were the exclusive territory of women.
-Methamphetamine and other drug addiction has accelerated this trend as more women leave their children to run the streets.
+Methamphetamine and other drug addiction have accelerated this trend as more women leave their children and run the streets.
 Some men step up and become Mr. Mom and Dad.

 The major “men’s issues” continue to be the traditional issues of men forced to treatment by someone else with some new issues brought on by the changes in the American family and society.